Ch0wW/gameserver-cfg/goldsrc/ag/README.md

 Reload your server.cfg file, and test your alias.
 It should immediatly work.

 ------------------
-IV) Credits
+III) Credits
 ------------------

-I spend a lot of time making this, in order to get THE best configuration possible for Adrenaline Gamer ; both in administration and simplicity.
+I spent a lot of time making this, in order to get THE best configuration possible for Adrenaline Gamer ; both in administration and simplicity.
 It was not based on anything, everything was written from scratch (except for gamemodes, that I just adapted).